nono6493/overlays/README.md

  List of overlay/games now available in this repository :

  	Arcade
+	* Black Widow (Atari) - Based on original overlay created by UDb23. - Contribution from ts-x -
 	* Bubble Bobble (Taito) - Based on the original cabinet bezel.
 	* Carnival (Sega/Gremlin) - Original including some elements from the cabinet bezel.
 	* Caveman Ninja (Data East) - Original including some elements from the cabinet bezel.
+	* Centipede (Atari) - Based on original overlay created by UDb23. - Contribution from ts-x -
+	* Defender (Williams) - Based on original overlay created by UDb23. - Contribution from ts-x -
+	* Dig Dug (Atari) - Based on original overlay created by UDb23. - Contribution from ts-x -
+	* Donkey Kong (Nintendo) - Based on original overlay created by UDb23. - Contribution from ts-x -
 	* Double Dragon (Taito) - Original including some elements from cabinet bezel.
 	* Express Raider (Data East) - Based on the original cabinet marquee.
 	* Jungle King (Taito) - Based on the original cabinet bezel.